-The privileges that the Italian Monopoly enjoyed could be passed on to British American Tobacco when it acquired it; However, this had to be planned and regulated by rules, not by underhand agreements that damage Yesmoke.
+The privileges that the Italian Monopoly enjoyed could be passed on to BAT when it acquired it; However, this had to be planned and regulated by rules, not by underhand agreements that damage Yesmoke.

 Circular 16D, of April 28th 2006, of the Customs Agency (Agenzia delle Dogane), though it is not a law, is an important opinion that should be followed.
 As a circular, it clarifies existing legislation and therefore regulates the VAT deposits instituted both before the publication of the circular as well as those instituted after its issue.